SystemSpace/Compendium/compendium.rst

 How do you shatter yourself?
 Is there a way to guarantee shattering?
   If you're in LFE, you can do it via the terminal.
 I think that goes for eNdymioN too.
 But it's heavily frowned upon, more than suicide is here.

+What is an "outer" soul?
+  Souls that aren't in their parent System.

+Are host souls still shattered when a System is purged?
+  No, unless the backup breaks.
+If the backup breaks, the souls shatter.

+Does Life have a soul backup?
+  No, because Life is a blocking System so it can't host souls outside of it.
+Therefore, a backup isn't needed.

+  The backups aren't full backups.
+They're pretty much only the souls and what the souls require, so you can't actually visit it.

+So when a non-blocking System is deleted, the souls in it that are natively hosted on that System are then put into a backup version of that System until the original is repaired?
+  Yes.

+Is soul color a thing?
+What tech/abilities let you see it?
+  It is, kinda.
+Either you need to see the soul out of body or they can use their own-bound magic.
+They'll usually have one specific color.
+It means about as much as a star sign.

 Aurora
 ------